Faridabad district

-Origin of name
+Etymology

 The district is named after its headquarters, Faridabad city, which in turn is named after its founder, Shaikh Farid, the treasurer of Jahangir who built a town here.
 On Talab Road near Gopi Colony (Old Faridabad), his tomb or maqbara can still be seen.

 History

-The district lies in the cultural region of Braj.
+The district was carved out of Gurugram District on 15 August 1979.The district lies in the cultural region of Braj.
 Tilpat (then "Tilprastha"), a town near the district's most populous city, Faridabad, was one of the five villages demanded by Pandavas to avert a disastrous war.

 Sub-Divisions

 The Faridabad district is headed by an IAS officer of the rank of Deputy Commissioner (DC) who is the chief executive officer of the district.
 The district is divided into 3 sub-divisions, each headed by a Sub-Divisional Magistrate (SDM): Faridabad, Ballabgarh and Badkhal.

 Assembly constituencies

 There are 6 Haryana Vidhan Sabha constituencies located in this district: Prithla, Faridabad NIT, Badkhal, Ballabgarh, Faridabad and Tigaon.
 All 6 are part of the Faridabad Lok Sabha constituency.